Saturday, December 17, 2011

 Our new Zip Line

 Spring Break is here!
-I gotta work so I thought I'd be nice to Kevin by entertaining the kids with a new Zip Line from their tree house in the field.
-(Ignore the dilapidated barn in the background please.)
-Some of the kids are camping out there in a tent too.
-What fun.
+I have to work, so I thought I’d be nice to Kevin and keep the kids entertained with a new zip line from their treehouse out in the field.

 Happy 5th Birthday Kiki